MariamAmy/MariamAmy/README.md

 🎓 &nbsp;I am a diligent Computer Engineering student at E-JUST University in Egypt.\
 💡 &nbsp;I am passionate about Competitive Programming.
 I love Challenges & Problem Solving.\
 🌱 &nbsp;I am interested in exploring new technologies & looking forward to discover my Technology Domain of interest.\
-💻 &nbsp;I'm on track for learning more about Problem Solving Techniques, Software Development, and Systems Design.\
+💻 &nbsp;I'm on track for learning more about Algorithmic Problem Solving, Software Development, and Systems Design.\
 ✍️ &nbsp;In my free time, I pursue Reading Books and Writing.
 Also, I sometimes rewatch some of MIT_OCW Courses👀.